 It was also a time before the networks were acquired by corporations that had nothing to do with news reporting in the latter Twentieth Century.
 And those corporations had subsidiaries in controversial business covered by the news.
 For example, when NBC was purchased by General Electric in 1986, one of its sister companies, GE Vernova, was involved in the manufacturer of nuclear power plants.

-NBC is now owned by Comcast, which recently announced plans to spin off MSNBC, CNBC, USA, E!, Syfy and the Golf Channel into a new company.
-Some people worry that MSNBC will be sold and then closed.
+Comcast, which owns NBC, recently announced plans to spin off MSNBC, CNBC, USA, and other subsidiaries into a new company.
+Some worry this could result in MSNBC being sold and then closed.